- Asbestos Exposure

 There has been controversy surrounding whether the benefit of metal hip implants outweighs the potential risks.
 In June 2012, the FDA held a two-day advisory panel meeting to discuss the thousands of adverse event reports received by the agency regarding metal-on-metal devices, results from medical studies and how to monitor the more than half million U.S. patients with metal hip replacements.
 As part of its investigation, the FDA “has asked manufacturers like Johnson & Johnson, Zimmer Holdings Inc. and Biomet Inc. to conduct long-term, follow-up studies of more than 100 metal-on-metal hips on the U.S. market.”

 In January 2013, The New York Times reported that a 2011 internal study conducted by Johnson & Johnson found that the ASR metal-on-metal device could potentially fail in nearly 40 percent of implanted patients.

-The Journal of Bone & Joint Surgery states that the revision rate for the Rejuvenate device is much higher than expected, requiring some patients to have the device surgically removed relatively soon after implantation.
+The Journal of Bone & Joint Surgery states that the revision rate for the Stryker ABG II device is much higher than expected, requiring some patients to have the device surgically removed relatively soon after implantation.